skellis46/slipbox/improvisation and the threshold of the self.md

 entering the practice / crossing a threshold --> serial sensory tracking --> widening of attention --> deep sensory improvising <--> disappearance of organiser --> ending / return to ordinary life.

+**The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.** -- the conditions matter

 The improvisations do not so much leave ordinary life behind as establish a temporary set of conditions in which ordinary life, bodily sensation, memory, thought, image and movement are received differently.
 As Katye describes it, 'there's a threshold.
 There is many thresholds but first is to actually just go into space and begin' (Coe, 14 February 2024 am; conversation 10 of 13).
 This crossing is also a commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).

 The practice is repeatedly described by the two of us as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
 Katye calls sensation the 'gateway threshold' (Coe, 14 February 2024 pm, conversation 11 of 13), and also describes tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
 This initial experience is not deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving from one bodily event to another.
 This serial sensory tracking starts to diminish as attention widens.
 Katye describes this shift as if 'it spreads out.
 And therefore [...] the hierarchy of attention, it becomes like very flat' (Coe, 8 February 2024 am; conversation 6 of 13) and wide: 'a wideness of seeing and a wideness of feeling' (Coe, 1 February 2024 am; conversation 2 of 13).
 Such change from tracking to widening is as if the information presented to awareness through sensations in the body goes from happening in series to happening in parallel, and becomes less like attending to separate sensations and more akin to inhabiting a _field_ of bodily, perceptual and imaginal events.

+**Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.** -- add this idea

 In the conversations with Rosemary, I describe what I believe to be the same experience as deep sensory improvisation or as a 'flow of awareness' (Ellis, 4 May 2026).
 The clearest description is of sensations which could be named sequentially not feeling sequential in experience:

 > Hands tingling, lower back — you could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they're overlapping [...] as if I'm aware of it all at the same time (Ellis, 4 May 2026).

 This kind of experience of dancing feels full, effortless and hard to disturb, but there is also clearly a self present as the organiser: 'The feeling is of a really incredibly complex orchestra and I'm the conductor' (Ellis, 4 May 2026).
 That self is not necessarily grasping or forcing the dance, but it is still the one sensing, selecting and conducting.
 In other words, what I am calling deep sensory improvising still includes 'some self at the centre of this, noticing those things' (Ellis, 4 May 2026).

+A key shift appears between 'awareness-ing' or attending to bodily sensation and becoming 'the passenger', where agency feels reduced or displaced. -- add this somewhere to clarify

 The improvisation continues to deepen but changes to being an experience without a conductor or organiser.
 There is no labelling and although awareness remains it is not _mine_ in the usual way.
 My sensitivity to time and space disappears as if those dimensions cease.
 The body does not vanish; the bounded, skin-contained, self-owned body vanishes.
 What appears instead is less like being _out of body_ or disembodied, and more like what I describe as 'all body':